aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-sxc/_index.md

 ---
-title: Convert POTX to SXC via C# or online
+title: Convert POTX to SXC via C# or Online App
 description: Convert POTX to SXC in C# without using Microsoft Excel or Powerpoint or online.
 Test free CSV to DOC online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /net/conversion/potx-to-sxc/
 family: total